Iwan (name)

 Iwan is a masculine given name and a surname.

-It is a Welsh and Cornish name related to Ifan and derived from the Latin Johannes, which means, "God is gracious."
+It is a Welsh and Cornish name related to Ifan and derived from the Latin Johannes, which means, "God is gracious".
+There are numerous other Welsh/Cornish derivatives of Johannes, including Ioan, Ieuan, Iefan (or Ievan), Ifan, Evan and Sion.

-A Welsh form of "John" is Ieuan.

 It is also found in Germanic and Slavic languages as a variant of Ivan (name), which has a common origin.
-Another Welsh given name related to this is Ioan.